 The prosecution must also prove that the defendant exposed their genitals, including the anus or breasts.
 Breastfeeding is specifically exempted from indecent exposure.

 If there was no intent to gratify a sexual desire, but the exposure occurred for an unrelated reason, there can be no conviction of indecent exposure.
 Additionally, the law has found that if the victim consented, even in an unspoken manner, there shall not be cause to convict for indecent exposure.
-Your defense lawyer will investigate the credibility of witnesses used against you and their actions during the event as well as history of sexual complaints.
+Your defense lawyer will investigate the credibility of witnesses used against you and their actions during the event as well as a history of sexual complaints.

 If you were compelled to expose your genitals under duress or coercion, the court must not find you guilty.
 If the prosecutors have a weak case, there may also be a possibility to reduce the charge to public lewdness, a Class C misdemeanor, or dismiss the case altogether.